tpascarella/sr50/docs/intro.md

 *you can use your imagination to figure out what the F stands for.*

+## What Actual Financial Freedom is Like

+The most important thing money can buy is freedom.
+Freedom to live where you want, work where you want, and for whom you want.
+It means having the ability to walk away from your paycheck consequence free.

+But this freedom only comes from having a stable cash flow situation, and enough Runway to give you time to pursue opportunities as desired.

-Which would be more useful to you?
-A million dollars in a 401K that you can’t touch for the next 40 years, or 10 grand deposited into your checking account every single month starting right now?
+Think of it this way, which would be more useful to you?
+- A million dollars in a 401K that you can’t touch for the next 40 years
+- 10 grand deposited into your checking account every single month starting right now?

 I like option 2.